opstrace/opstrace/docs/guides/administrator/managing-tenants.md

 ## Create a Tenant API Token with the CLI

 Because Opstrace is secure by default we will first create a public/private keypair that will be used to authenticate clients that wish to access the tenant API.
-If you have created your cluster with [authentication disabled](../../references/configuration.md#data_api_authentication_disabled), option you can skip to the [add a new tenant with the UI](./managing-tenants.md#user-content-add-a-new-tenant-with-the-ui) section.
+If you have created your instance with [authentication disabled](../../references/configuration.md#data_api_authentication_disabled), option you can skip to the [add a new tenant with the UI](./managing-tenants.md#user-content-add-a-new-tenant-with-the-ui) section.

 ### 1) Create a new RSA Key Pair